 The Vista are comfortable in-ears.
 They fit nicely inside the ear without entering your ear canal too deeply.
 They are lightweight and don’t apply too much pressure on your inner ear, which is nice.
 However, you don’t have that many tip options, but you can get rid of the stability fin if you prefer that fit.
 The bud design is small and should be fine for most to wear for a while, though the in-ear fit might be tiring after a while.
 Pressing their control buttons might also push them a bit deeper into the ears, which is a bit uncomfortable for some.

-The control scheme of these headphones is good, but lacks options.
-You can play/pause and answer calls with a press on either bud and skip tracks forward with a double-tap.
-However, both earbuds have the same controls, meaning you can’t go back to the previous track, which is disappointing.
-On the other hand, holding down the left bud’s button reduces the volume, while holding down the right one raises it.
-You can also map the controls inside their app, but won’t be able to have all the controls available at the same time.
-The controls are easy to use and offer good tactical and audio feedback.
+The control scheme of these headphones is good.
+You can play/pause and answer calls with a press and skip tracks forward with a double-tap on the right bud and go to the previous one on the left bud, although this must be set inside the app.
+Also, holding down the left bud’s button reduces the volume, while holding down the right one raises it, or turn off the headphones if set in the app.
+Unfortunately, you won't be able to use Google Assistant if you choose that layout.
+The controls are fairly easy to use and offer good tactical and audio feedback.

 Like most in-ear headphones, the Vista don’t trap heat inside your ears, which makes them a suitable option for sports.
 You won’t notice a difference in temperature when wearing them and won’t sweat more than usual.